Top 10 Electric Cars in 2021

 The Polestar 2 isn’t short on safety features either.
 You get a Collision Mitigation system, which uses front and rear-facing radars to take 'preventative measures' when a crash is likely to occur; these include warning the driver by pulsing through the brake pedal or visual and audio cues, followed by an application of the brakes if required.
 The system also incorporates steering assistance, seatbelt pre-tensioners and automatic pre-braking.

 Other standard safety systems include road-sign recognition, adaptive cruise control with stop-go functionality, 'Pilot Assist' lane-keeping assistance, cross-traffic alert, blind-spot monitoring, a 360-degree camera and all-round parking sensors.
 It's worth noting that many of these features, including adaptive cruise, are optional extras on the rival Jaguar I-Pace.

-With the Polestar 2 being much cheaper than other electric cars with the same qualities such as Audi’s E-tron and Jaguar’s I-Pace, you should give this car serious consideration.
+With the Polestar 2 being much cheaper than other electric cars with the same qualities as Audi’s E-tron and Jaguar’s I-Pace, you should give this car some serious consideration.

-Volkswagen’s ID.3 might sound like a product placement involving a Star Wars character, but it’s actually a very important car for the brand.
-The ID.3 is VW’s first electric car based on a bespoke electric car platform and has pretty much replaced the previous e-Golf as the family-sized choice for those with an environmentally friendly conscience.
+Volkswagen’s ID.3 might sound like a product placement involving a Star Wars character, but it’s a significant car for the brand.
+The ID.3 is VW’s first electric car based on a bespoke electric car platform and has pretty much replaced the previous e-Golf as the family-sized choice for those with an environmentally-friendly conscience.